Ancient Egyptian mathematics: Numerals

+Notation

+Steps of calculations were written in sentences in Egyptian languages. (e.g. "Multiply 10 times 100; it becomes 1000.")

+In Rhind Papyrus Problem 28, the hieroglyphs D54-and-D55 (D54, D55), symbols for feet, were used to mean "to add" and "to subtract".
+These were presumably shorthands for G35-D54 and O1:D21:D54 meaning "to go in" and "to go out".

 Multiplication and division

 Egyptian multiplication was done by a repeated doubling of the number to be multiplied (the multiplicand), and choosing which of the doublings to add together (essentially a form of binary arithmetic), a method that links to the Old Kingdom.
 The multiplicand was written next to figure 1; the multiplicand was then added to itself, and the result written next to the number 2.
 The process was continued until the doublings gave a number greater than half of the multiplier.
 Then the doubled numbers (1, 2, etc.) would be repeatedly subtracted from the multiplier to select which of the results of the existing calculations should be added together to create the answer.

 As a shortcut for larger numbers, the multiplicand can also be immediately multiplied by 10, 100, 1000, 10000, etc.

 For example, Problem 69 on the Rhind Papyrus (RMP) provides the following illustration, as if Hieroglyphic symbols were used (rather than the RMP's actual hieratic script).